rladies/rladiesguide/content/organization/intro/co-organizers/index.en.md

 ## How to remove retired chapter organizers?

-* The current organizers should reach out to the onboarding team at chapters@rladies.org, who will guide them through the process of removing retired chapter organizers.
+* The current organizers should reach out to the onboarding team at chapters@rladies.org, who will guide them through the process retiring a former organizer.

 ## How to organize team work?